-News of a high-level World Health Organization (WHO) meeting was announced weeks ago and from that point the speculation and discussion has only continued to develop.
+News of a high-level World Health Organization (WHO) meeting was announced weeks ago and from that point, the speculation and discussion have only continued to develop.
 During the meeting, the leaders of WHO collaborated on the ways in which to establish a sensible approach to combat and stop the spread of this deadly outbreak.
 So what are your thoughts on the vaccine discussion?
 Let us know here !

 The below article excerpt originally appeared here: